DerwenAI/rcc_book/chap04.md

 rba\@boballen.info

 Data are valuable but finding the right data is often difficult.
 This chapter reviews current approaches and issues for metadata about numeric data and data sets that may facilitate the identification of relevant data.
 In addition, the chapter reviews how metadata support repositories, portals, and services.
 There are emerging metadata standards but they are applied unevenly so that there is no comprehensive approach.
 There has been greater emphasis on structural issues than on semantic descriptions.

-## Introduction
+## INTRODUCTION

 Evidence-based policy needs relevant data (Commission on Evidence-Based Policy, 2018; Lane, 2016).
 Such data is valuable, but often difficult to